-- Retain all records pertinent to this contract, including financial, statistical, property, and supporting documentation, for a period of at least three years after submittal of the final expenditure report (closeout) for that funding period to the awarding agency; - Retain records for non-expendable property for a period of three years after final disposition of the property; - c.
-Retain all program and data validation records pertinent to applicants, registrants, eligible applicants/registrants, participants, terminees, employees, and applicants for employment for a period of not less than three years from the point that the record is no longer included in reportable outcomes (as opposed to the close of the applicant's program year); - d.
-Retain records regarding complaints and actions taken on complaints for at least three (3) years from the date of resolution of the complaints;
+- a.
+Retain all records pertinent to this contract, including financial, statistical, property, and supporting documentation, for a period of at least three years after submittal of the final expenditure report (closeout) for that funding period to the awarding agency; - b.
+Retain records for non-expendable property for a period of three years after final disposition of the property; - c.
+Retain all program and data validation records pertinent to applicants, registrants, eligible applicants/registrants, participants, terminees, employees, and applicants for employment for a period of not less than six years from the point that the record is no longer included in reportable outcomes (as opposed to the close of the applicant's program year); - d.
+Retain records regarding complaints and actions taken on complaints for at least three (3) years from the date of the resolution of the complaints;

 - e.
-Retain all records beyond the required three (3) years if any litigation or audit is under way or a claim is instituted involving the grant or agreement covered by the records.
-The records must be retained for at least three (3) years after the litigation, audit, or claim has been resolved; - f.
-Maintain records regarding discrimination complaints and actions taken thereunder are confidential, and shall be maintained for a period of not less than three years from the final date of resolution of the complaint; and - g.
-Comply with all other requirements of WIOA Title I Policy #5403.
+Retain all records beyond the required six (6) years if any litigation or audit is under way or a claim is instituted involving the grant or agreement covered by the records.
+The records must be retained for at least six (6) years after the litigation, audit, or claim has been resolved; - f.
+Maintain records regarding discrimination complaints and actions taken thereunder are confidential, and shall be maintained for a period of not less than three years from the final date of the resolution of the complaint; and - g.
+Comply with all other requirements of WIOA Title 1-B Policy #5403, Revision 1 Records Retention and Public Access.